Vittorio-Caggiano/Vittorio-Caggiano.github.io/_pages/about.md

 ---

 I am a TPM and Researcher at FAIR, Meta AI.
-My scientific interests are in motor control and AI.
+My scientific interests are in motor control, neuroscience and AI.

 Before joining Meta, I was a researcher and manager at IBM Research, USA.
 I received a PhD from the University of Tuebingen, Germany and I did postdoctoral work both at the MIT (USA) and the Karolinska Institute (Sweden)